Vasculitis

 What problems can vasculitis cause?

-• Ear and nose problems may occur, including sinus infections, inner ear infections, open sores in the nose, a runny nose, dizziness, ringing in the ears, hearing loss, and deafness.
+• Ear and nose problems, including sinus infections, inner ear infections, open sores in the nose, a runny nose, dizziness, ringing in the ears, hearing loss, and deafness, may occur.

-• Eye problems including redness, itching, burning, and changes in vision may also happen.
+• Eye problems, including redness, itching, burning, and changes in vision, may also occur.
 Blindness in one eye may be the first sign of giant cell arteritis.
 The risk of blindness with giant cell arteritis is higher for people who have had a stroke or have peripheral artery disease.

 • Genital ulcers, which are open sores in the genital area, may also occur.

-• You may have headache, scalp tenderness, and pain after chewing.
+• Headache, scalp tenderness, and pain may develop after chewing.

-• Heart palpitations, or the feeling that your heart is racing, occurs with vasculitis.
+• Heart palpitations, or the feeling that your heart is racing, can occur with vasculitis.

 • Joint pain is another common condition caused by vasculitis.

-• Nerve problems, including numbness, tingling, pain, and weakness in various parts of body; loss of strength in the hands and feet; and shooting pains in the arms and legs, may occur.
+• Nerve problems, including numbness, tingling, pain, and weakness in various parts of body, can occur.
+Loss of strength in the hands and feet and shooting pains in the arms and legs can also occur with vasculitis.

-• Skin rashes, purple or red spots or bumps, clusters of small dots, splotches, bruises, hives, and itching also sometimes happen due to vasculitis.
+• Skin rashes, purple or red spots or bumps, clusters of small dots, splotches, bruises, hives, and itching also sometimes develop.

-• Some people also have problems with the hands and feet, including swelling of the palms and soles, hardening, pain, ulcers, and gangrene.
+• Problems with the hands and feet, including swelling or hardening of the palms and soles, or pain, ulcers, and gangrene, can show up in some people.

 • Swollen, dry lips or tongue, or swelling in the mouth and throat may occur.

-Inflammation from vasculitis can block normal blood flow, which may damage parts of the body.
-Serious problems depend on which parts of the body are damaged, and they can be life-threatening.
+Blood vessels damaged by vasculitis can narrow and block normal blood flow, which may cause problems in other parts of the body.
+Some problems can be life-threatening.
 They include:

 Last updated on